sanchom/algorithmic-decision-making-and-rule-of-law/README.md

 Join the UBC-hosted mailing list by emailing listserv@lists.ubc.ca with the words “subscribe UBC-ALGORITHMS-RULE-OF-LAW” in the body.

-And please share your suggestions for this bibliography by [opening an issue](https://github.com/sanchom/algorithmic-decision-making-and-rule-of-law/issues) or just email sanchom@gmail.com.
+And please share your suggestions for this bibliography and/or future sessions by [opening an issue](https://github.com/sanchom/algorithmic-decision-making-and-rule-of-law/issues) or just email sanchom@gmail.com.

 ## Sessions

-### Next session TBD
+### Next session August 6, 2020

+- Nenad Tomašev et al, \"AI for Social Good: Unlocking the Opportunity for Positive Impact\", (18 May 2020) 11 Nature Communications, online: \<[doi.org/10.1038/s41467-020-15871-z](https://doi.org/10.1038/s41467-020-15871-z)\>.
+(With guest discussion leads: Nenad Tomašev and Shakir Mohamed, two of this paper's co-authors.)

 ### March 31, 2020